 Walking burns calories, which helps you lose weight.
 In fact, walking can burn 200-300 calories per hour depending on your weight and walking speed.
 Additionally, walking builds muscle mass which improves your metabolism helping you keep weight off.

 Walking can be a core component of any weight loss or weight maintenance program.
-That doesn’t mean that walking is all you need to lose weight – a healthy lifestyle and healthy eating plan is very important too!
+That doesn’t mean that walking is all you need to lose weight – a healthy lifestyle and healthy eating plan are very important too!
 But 200+ calories burned per hour can’t be ignored!
 Getting active helps you in many other ways as well, so even if weight loss isn’t your goal your body will still thank you for walking more.

 Myth 3: You have to complete a pre-set walking workout.